 The Insurance Institute for Highway Safety reveals that more than 300 individuals died in automobile accidents in Nevada in recent years.
 This is a relatively small percentage of the more than 37 thousand traffic deaths that occurred in the U.S. that same year.
 However, for the family members and loved ones of the victims, the devastation, grief, and loss are immeasurable.
-If you lost a loved one in a fatal car crash, an experienced Las Vegas car accident attorney at Cogburn Law can help you build a case and gain the compensation you deserve.
+If you lost a loved one in a fatal car accident, an experienced Las Vegas car accident attorney at Cogburn Law can help you build a case and gain the compensation you deserve.

 Las Vegas Fatal Car Accident Key Points: